syedayazsa/CodeWizard/README.md

 ## Overview

 CodeWizard is an open source VS Code extension designed to empower developers with LLM-powered capabilities during software development.
-By integrating a custom language server with VS Code’s Language Client, the extension provides real-time code completions, detailed hover information, and context-aware code actions by querying external LLM services via a middleware API.
+By integrating a custom language server with VS Code's Language Client, the extension provides real-time code completions, detailed hover information, and context-aware code actions by querying external LLM services via a middleware API.
 The project is implemented entirely in TypeScript and adheres to modern software engineering practices.

 ---